gregjacobs/Class.js/README.md

 var counter = 0;

-var MyBaseClass = Class( {
+var MyBaseClass = Class.create( {

 	inheritedStatics : {
 		onClassCreated : function( newClass ) {
 			// newClass is the class that was just created.
 We can't yet reference it as MyBaseClass
-			// until the Class() function returns.
+			// until the Class.create() function returns.
 It will also apply to subclasses as well.

 			// Attach a static, unique id to this class, and each subclass extended from this one newClass.uniqueId = ++counter;  // `counter` defined above